Thomas Fearn

-Thomas Fearn (November 15, 1789 – January 16, 1863) was an American physician, businessman, and politician who played a significant role in the early development of Huntsville, Alabama.
+Thomas Fearn (November 15, 1789 – January 16, 1863) was an American medical doctor, businessman, and politician who played a significant role in the early development of Huntsville, Alabama.
 He served as a Deputy from Alabama to the Provisional Congress of the Confederate States in 1861.

 Biography

 Thomas Fearn was born on November 15, 1789, in Pittsylvania County, Virginia, to Thomas Fearn and Mary Burton Fearn.
 He had several siblings and half-siblings from his father's previous marriage.
 He graduated from Washington Academy (now Washington and Lee University) in 1806 and pursued a medical degree at the Old Medical College in Philadelphia, graduating in 1810.

 Early Career and Medical Practice

 After completing his education, Fearn moved to Twickenham (now Huntsville, Alabama) in the Mississippi Territory.
 He partnered with Dr. John McGhee to establish a successful medical practice that catered to the prominent residents of the area.
 During the War of 1812 and the Creek War (1813-1814), Fearn served as a military surgeon.
 He was appointed chief surgeon by General Andrew Jackson and briefly managed the military hospital in Huntsville.

 Fearn is credited with discovering the medicinal properties of quinine for treating malaria, which became a significant advancement in the prevention and treatment of the disease.
 His article on the use of quinine gained widespread recognition.